PhD Project (2015-18): Expletives and Clause Structure: Syntactic Change in Icelandic

 - At what point in the diachrony did expletive það emerge in the various contexts in which it occurs in present-day Icelandic?

 - Was expletive það always positionally restricted to the clause-initial position, as it is in present-day Icelandic?

 - Was þar (‘there’) ever available as an expletive in Icelandic, and if so, when did it cease to become available by the present day?

 - How does a cataphorically referential það in constructions with a clausal argument behave diachronically, and does it play a role in the development of expletive það?

 - How does the rise of expletives interact with more general changes in Icelandic clause structure?

 - How can insights from historical Icelandic data contribute towards our general theoretical understanding of expletive elements?

-Keywords: Generative syntax; historical corpora; syntactic change; Icelandic; expletives; quasi-arguments.
+Keywords: Generative syntax; historical corpora; syntactic change; Icelandic; expletives.